MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Format

 #### IPv4:
-Complex pattern which accounts for formatted (periods) and unformatted (no periods) versions of the IPv4 addresses
+Complex pattern that accounts for formatted (periods) and unformatted (no periods) versions of the IPv4 addresses

 #### IPv6:
-Complex pattern which accounts for formatted IPv6 numbers (which include colons)
+Complex pattern that accounts for formatted IPv6 numbers (which include colons)

 ### Pattern